Civ13/civ14-tools/recipe-maker/README.md

 # recipe-maker

 Reads civ14's ymls and generates crafting recipes for them.
 Place the input files in `input/`.
-Make sure they have the details (construction time, cost, material) in the `Construction` component, example below:
+Make sure they have the details (construction time, cost, material, agemin, agemax) in the `Construction` component, example below:

 ```
 -   type: Construction